Easy Tips for Creating a Weekly Budget Planner

 The Discipline Factor

 Divide your monthly expenses by the figure 4.3.
 Ideally, the number you arrive at is less than your weekly income, and the difference is your discretionary income (or spending account).
 If your weekly take-home pay is $700, and you dedicate 80 percent of it to fixed and variable expenses, you’ll have $140 left over each week.
 You might want to use some of the money in your spending account to contribute to savings, say, 10 percent of your weekly pay.
 That’s $70 based on a $700 paycheck, leaving you with $70 to spend on other things.
+Creating a weekly budget will help you get a better financial standing in the long run.
 Programs like Quicken Starter Edition help you stick to your budget using alerts for when you’re nearing your spending limit.

 The Bottom Line